 Cut: How well the diamond has been cut with reference to proportions (round brilliant only), polish and symmetry.

 At Blair and Sheridan, we like to give our clients more in-depth information and advice on what types of stones to buy.
-With this information, we can source the appropriate diamonds direct from the Antwerp Diamond District.
+With this information, we can source the appropriate diamonds direct from the Worldwide Diamond Market.

 For Clarity, we advise to go for diamonds that are around the VS to good SI categories (very slightly included to slightly included).
 The reasons for this are multifactorial.
 Firstly, you will seldom see any inclusions with your naked eye.
 You will require a level of experience looking at diamonds through a loupe (10 x magnification) to see any inclusions.
 Secondly, the difference in price at market between a VS2 / SI1 compared to a Flawless / VVS is vast and can account for as much as £1000 for a similar size / quality of diamond.
 This can allow clients to focus on a better colour or cut of diamond.